WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

   <tr>
    <td><code>language</code>
    </td>
-   <td>Is the language used.
-If not present default language is English
+   <td>The language used.
+If not present, default language is English
    </td>
   </tr>
   <tr>